-(3) The term "State management plan" means a State-approved plan for the protection and recovery of the Greater Sage Grouse.
+(3) The term "State management plan" means a State-approved plan for the prot and recovery of the Greater Sage Grouse.

-(b) PURPOSE.-The purpose of this section is-
+(b) PURPOSE.-The purpose of

-(1) to facilitate implementation of State management plans over a period of multiple, consecutive sage grouse life cycles; and
+(1) to facilitate implementa of State management plans over a period of c e sage grouse life cycles; and

-(2) to demonstrate the efficacy of the State management plans for the protection and recovery of the Greater Sage Grouse.
+(2) to demonstrate the e of the State management plans for the prot and recovery of the Greater Sage Grouse.